kochavalabs/xchng-solidity/README.md

 ## Setting up truffle with Metamask

-Metamask is a easy to use browser extension.
+Metamask is an easy to use browser extension.
 You can set up a private network by following [this setup guide](http://truffleframework.com/docs/advanced/truffle-with-metamask)

 ## Install dependencies